visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 Running this code using VisIt should result in renders like those shown in :ref:`Rays Meshes`.
 Use the tips and tricks shown in that section to gain greater clarity for answering this question.
+See the text on visualizing the rays and imaging planes in :ref:`Visualizing with VisIt`.

 **4. What information is the query using to create the output?**

 TODO talk about getting the metadata out link to introspecting with python

 TODO other troubleshooting questions?

-TODO somewhere I need a big all the way through example of all the args and the output